learn-co-students/module-one-final-project-guidelines-web-010818/README.md

 ## Execution

 The CLI is built around a database using the Sinatra ActiveRecord gem.
 The database contains 5 tables:
-* favorites
+* Favorites
-   * A join table between User and Stretches
+   * A joint table between Users and Stretches
-* muscle_groups
+* Muscle_Groups
-   * A list of muscles to choose from
+   * A list of muscles groups
 * Stretch_Muscle_Groups
-   * A join table between Stretches and Muscle Groups
+   * A joint table between Stretches and Muscle_Groups
 * Stretches
    * A list of stretches, pictures, instructions, and a favorites count.
 * Users
   * A list of users

-The program is run through a Cli class (not using ActiveRecord) that contains the front-end code.
+The program is run through a CLI class (not using ActiveRecord) that contains the front-end code.
 All the code that interacts between classes/tables is stored within the models.

 ## Contributing
 1. Fork it (